Associate Staff

 Dr. McDonald earned her PhD in Cellular & Molecular Immunology & Pathology from the State University of New York at Stony Brook under the mentorship of Dr. Nancy C. Reich-Marshall.
 She obtained additional training as a postdoctoral fellow at the University of Michigan in bacterial pathogenesis in the laboratory of Jack E. Dixon, PhD and continued her postdoctoral fellowship training in innate immunity under the mentorship of Gabriel Nunez, MD.

 Our research investigates the control of immune responses and how alterations in these responses contribute to the development of the chronic and debilitating inflammatory bowel disease, Crohn’s disease (CD).
 Crohn’s disease (CD) is complex with multiple risk factors combining to determine who will develop the disease.
 No single risk factor is enough to cause CD.
 What we don’t currently understand is how the combination of these factors multiply the risk of developing CD.
 Family history (genetics) is clearly linked to increased disease risk, but this is something that we cannot change.
-A different risk factor is diet and the global spread of eating a “Western diet” rich in fat, protein and processed foods parallels a recent, rapid, worldwide rise of CD development.
-Research in the McDonald lab is examining the effect of common dietary additives in a Western diet on the development of intestinal inflammation.
-Our data suggests that a widely used dietary additive changes both the composition and function of the normal intestinal microbiome and the antimicrobial defenses of the intestine.
-Similar to CD patients, these diet-induced changes don’t trigger disease by themselves, but when combined with other CD risk factors, results in intestinal inflammation.
-We are continuing this research using sophisticated molecular analyses in pre-clinical models that incorporate genetic risk factors, patient-derived cell systems, and in dietary studies with CD patients.
-As diet is a risk factor under our control, understanding how certain foods trigger disease could be a powerful and safe means to prevent its development in families with a history of CD or reduce disease flares in patients.
+A different risk factor is microplastic particle exposure, which increasing data shows to impair intestinal barrier defenses and induce inflammation.
+Research in the McDonald lab is examining the effect of microplastics on the development of intestinal inflammation and probing the underlying mechanisms that drive disease pathology.
+Our research uses sophisticated, multiplexed molecular analyses in pre-clinical models that incorporate genetic disease risk factors, patient-derived cell systems, and CD patient samples.

-Another area of study is exploring the development of a new antimicrobial treatment for antibiotic-resistant bacteria wound infections.
+Another area of research is the development of new antimicrobial treatments for antibiotic-resistant bacteria skin wound infections and intestinal pathogen infections.
 Antibiotic-resistant bacterial infections are a major problem in healthcare settings because our most powerful drugs to kill these bacteria are becoming ineffective.
 Therefore, there is an urgent need to develop new, safe and effective treatments.
-Our new antimicrobial enhances the innate immune response to bacteria mediated by the sensor protein, nucleotide-binding, oligomerization domain 2 (NOD2).
-Our studies show this antimicrobial agent increases the production and release of natural antibiotic factors from skin cells and increases the potency of bacterial killing by immune cells, rather than targeting bacteria directly.
+Our research investigates mechanisms to enhance natural innate immune responses to bacteria mediated by the sensor protein, nucleotide-binding, oligomerization domain 2 (NOD2).
+Our studies show that stimulation of this antimicrobial sensor increases the production and release of natural antibiotic factors from skin and intestinal epithelial cells and increases the potency of bacterial killing by immune cells, rather than targeting bacteria directly.
 Induction of this multifaceted antimicrobial defense program will target a broad range of bacterial strains, avoid the development of resistant organisms, and could be combined with existing antimicrobial treatments to potentiate a therapeutic response.

 Peer Reviewed Publications: